-Procedure addresses situations involving loss of water, power or other utility on school grounds.
-Should also be used in event of discovery of gas leak, exposed electrical line, or break in sewer lines.
+This procedure addresses situations involving a loss of water, power or other utility on school grounds.
+This procedure should also be used in the event of the discovery of a gas leak, an exposed electrical line, or a break in sewer lines.